jarkmaen/fs-survey-app/documentation/testing.md

 # Testing

-The application was tested using end-to-end tests with Robot Framework and SeleniumLibrary.
+The application was tested using Robot Framework and SeleniumLibrary.

-## End-to-end testing
+## End-to-end (E2E) testing

-In total, 17 test cases were made to test all core functionalities.
-Here are the features that were tested:
+There are 17 E2E test cases in total to make sure the entire application works correctly from a user's perspective.

 ### Account management (account.robot)